WKFB

-WKFB (770 AM) is a radio station licensed to Jeannette, Pennsylvania that serves the greater Pittsburgh area.
+WKFB (770 AM) is a radio station licensed to Jeannette, Pennsylvania, that serves the greater Pittsburgh area.
 The station also broadcasts on 97.5 FM.
 Known as "97.5 770 KFB", the station airs an oldies format featuring music from the 1950s, 1960s, and the early to mid 1970s.
 The station is very popular with the audience that prefers the older music and is the only station in southwestern Pennsylvania that plays an oldies format.
 WKFB is owned and operated by Broadcast Communications, Inc.

 History

-For many years this station was WBCW (1530), and for a brief period, WKTW.
+Beginnings as WBCW

+For many years this station was known as WBCW, with the call letters standing for We're Broadcasting (from) Central Westmoreland (County).
+The groundwork for WBCW was first laid on March 30, 1967, when a partnership known as Albert A. Calisti and Associates filed an application for construction of the new station.
+Albert A. Calisti and his wife Verna each held 42.1% ownership, while partners L. Stanley Wall and John Seramet each held a 7.9% ownership stake.
+In August 1967, WHJB, Inc., the licensee of competing stations known then as WHJB(AM) and WOKU(FM), filed a petition to deny the license to Albert A. Calisti and Associates.
+In January 1968, the Albert A. Calisti and Associates partnership was dissolved.
+A new partnership, Central Westmoreland Broadcasting Company was formed with the same investors except Albert Calisti.
+Instead, Mrs. Calisti assumed control of what would have been her husband's stake in the company.
+Wall withdrew his ownership interest in June 1968 to pursue the application of an FM license in Scottdale.
+That license, known today as WLSW, ultimately came to fruition for Wall in 1971.
+That same year, the FCC granted the license to Central Westmoreland Broadcasting Company.

 The station originally operated at 1530 kHz with a daytime-only power of 1,000 watts, with 250 watts during critical hours, barely reaching the fringes of Westmoreland County.
-WBCW was founded by broadcast engineer Albert Calisti, who first put it on the air back in 1974, having completed an eight-year stint as general manager of WTRA in Latrobe.